Notre Dame Jersey Auction

 Notre Dame, Ind. - The Notre Dame hockey team will participate in a special online auction tied into this weekend's games against Ferris State on Jan.
 25-26 at the Compton Family Ice Arena.

 The Irish will wear specially designed jerseys for the series with the Bulldogs that will then be auctioned off to the highest bidders on the Notre Dame website -UND.com (http://und.cstvauctions.com/gallery.cfm).
 The proceeds from the auction will then go to Defending The Blue Line®, a great organization that helps kids in military families stay in the game of hockey despite the significant family stresses brought about by additional training and deployment requirements.

 To date, Defending The Blue Line® has helped over 5,000 military hockey families with equipment, hockey camps, special events like family NHL games, and financial assistance for fees associated with hockey.
-The group was recognized in 2011 by the White House in a special service hosted by Michelle Obama, and has been featured in major dailies across the nation.
+The group has been featured in major dailies across the nation.
 Brian Williams and NBC Nightly News ran a feature Defending The Blue Line® in its popular program "People Making A Difference."

 The fund-raising effort is being spearheaded by Irish senior left wing Nick Larson (Apple Valley, Minn.) who got involved with organization due through his father - Dan Larson.
 "My dad is involved with Defending The Blue Line® which is based in Minnesota," said Larson.
 "I've done some things in the past with them, like skating at events with groups of other college and NHL players to help raise money for this cause."